Replacement product: DTX-SFM2

 - Rotate the dial to SPECIAL FUNCTIONS.

-- With Set Reference selected, press the TEST Key.
+- With Set Reference selected, press ENTER then TEST.

 - You will then be presented with the results of the Reference.

 For 9/125 µm it should be better than -8,00 dBm where -7,50 dBm is better than -8,00 dBm.

 These values reflect the cleanliness of the Ports and TRCs.
 The fact that your reference values are better than the minimum stated above does not mean they are good/clean.
 In the next few steps, we'll see how good/clean your TRCs really are.